[Editor’s note: This story was originally published in January, but we’ve bumped it with updated information.]

 However, you should still be skeptical.
 It is far from clear how the logistics will work out.
 According to the OMB: “The IRS will be recalling a significant portion of its workforce, currently furloughed as part of the government shutdown, to work.
 Additional details for the IRS filing season will be included in an updated FY2019 Lapsed Appropriations Contingency Plan to be released publicly in the coming days.”

 In other words, the details are very sketchy.
-Besides, it seems like morale will be low, given that these employees will not be getting a paycheck.
+Besides, it seems like morale will be low, given that these employees have not been getting a paycheck.
 The new tax law may mean further complications — which could lead to delays.

 To put things into perspective, for the week ended Feb.
 2 during the 2018 tax season, the IRS received a whopping 18.3 million tax returns.